artdecocode/assert-throws/documentary/1-API/1-throws.md

 ### Context

-To pass context to the function, the `context` properties can be set.
+To pass a context to the function, the `context` properties can be set.
+Otherwise, it will use the global context, unless it was bound.

 %EXAMPLE: example/context.js, ../src => assert-throws%